Policy Learning with Competing Agents

 Here, we have illustrated that our policy gradient estimator can be used to optimize different possible objectives, and the distribution of students that are treated under the different policies will vary depending on the correlation between the outcome of interest with the students' unobservable types $(Z_{i}, c_{i})$.
 An additional insight from our empirical analysis is that the choice of outcome has a large impact on the learned policy. \end{section}

-\begin{section}{Discussion} Although many recent works have considered the problem of learning in the presence of strategic behavior, the problem of learning policies in the presence of capacity constraints and strategic behavior has not previously been studied in depth.
-This problem is practically relevant because many of the motivating applications for learning in the presence of strategic behavior, such as college admissions and hiring, are precisely settings where the decision maker is capacity-constrained.
-Competition for the treatment arises when agents are strategic and the decision maker is capacity-constrained, complicating estimation of the optimal policy.
+\begin{section}{Discussion} While there has been considerable recent interest on learning in the presence of strategic behavior, settings that also include capacity constraints have received less attention to date.
+The interplay of strategic behavior and capacity constraints can lead to effective competition between agents, thus leading to qualitatively different challenges in policy learning relative to the unconstrained setting.
+Furthermore, many motivating applications for learning with strategic behavior, such as college admissions and hiring, are precisely settings where the decision maker is capacity-constrained---thus highlighting the need for further work in this area.

-In the literature on learning with strategic agents, agents are assumed to invest effort to modify their covariates to get a more desirable treatment.
 We adopt a flexible model where agents are heterogenous in their raw covariates and their ability to modify them.
 Depending on the context, strategic behavior may be harmful, beneficial, or neutral for the decision maker.
-In some applications, strategic behavior may be a form of ``gaming the system,'' e.g. cheating on exams in the context of college admissions, and the decision maker may not want to assign treatment to agents who have high ability to modify their covariates.
-In contrast, in other applications, the decision maker may want to accept such agents because the agents who would benefit the most from the treatment are those who can invest effort to make themselves look desirable.
+In some applications, strategic behavior may be a form of ``gaming the system,'' e.g., cheating on exams in the context of college admissions, and the decision maker may not want to assign treatment to agents who have high ability to modify their covariates.
+In other applications, the decision maker may want to accept such agents because the agents who would benefit the most from the treatment are those who can invest effort to make themselves look desirable.
 Lastly, as demonstrated by \cite{liu2021strategic}, when all agents have identical ability to modify their covariates, the strategic behavior may be neutral for the decision maker because it does not affect which agents are assigned treatment.
 Our model permits all of these interpretations because we allow for potential outcomes to be flexibly related to the agent's type.